romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 #### Dunites & chromitites

 In the *Herbeira* massif, dunites outcrop alternately with pyroxenites and chromitites or as massive outcrops (**Fig_chromitites**).
 It is the most common lithology above (_i.e._ upper dunite of [Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601)), and to a lesser extent, below (_i.e._ lower dunite) the pyroxenite-rich area (see **Fig_map-herbeira**).
 Transition to the pyroxenite-rich area is gradational, showing a downward and upward decrease in the frequency of distinctively weathering pyroxenite layers.
-In massive dunite outcrops, thin, partially "dissolved"pyroxenite layers suggest that a generation of pyroxenites pre-dates dunitization (**Fig_dissolved-pyroxenite**).
+In massive dunite outcrops, thin, partially "dissolved" pyroxenite layers suggest that a generation of pyroxenites pre-dates dunitization (**Fig_dissolved-pyroxenite**).
 Dunite occurs less commonly as decameter-size pods with diffuse contacts within harzburgites ([Santos _et al._, 2002](https://doi.org/10.1093/petrology/43.1.17)), notably associated with chromitites at the beach level in the *Herbeira* cliffs ([Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601)).

 <img src="cabo-ortegal/fieldguide_figures/dissolved-pyroxenite.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig_dissolved-pyroxenite**.
 Chromite precipitated _via_ incongruent melting or dissolution of pyroxenes at the termination of a pre-existing pyroxenite layer in the lower dunite near *Punta Robaliceira* ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).

 Despite being foliated, Cabo Ortegal dunites are less deformed and serpentinized than the harzburgites.
 Both the upper and lower dunites exhibit serpentinized mm-size Ol porphyroclasts and small neoblasts.
 Sporadic Opx and large (> 3 mm) Cpx grains occur interstitially, as well as Amp, Chl and locally phlogopite (Phl).
-A variety of accessory minerals has been reported (Monterrubio Pérez 1991, Monterrubio Pérez _et al._, 1992), including Mag, Pn, Ccp, Po and heazlewoodite (Hzl).
+A variety of accessory minerals has been reported ([Monterrubio Pérez, 1991](https://docta.ucm.es/entities/publication/fda0fa77-a464-4c62-a271-a50d4da99ba3); Monterrubio Pérez _et al._, 1992), including Mag, Pn, Ccp, Po and heazlewoodite (Hzl).

 Chromian Spl occurs as elongated grains outlining the foliation.
 In the lower dunite, it is restricted to disseminated grains and rare, thin chromitite layers.
 In the upper dunite, it is much more abundant and occurs concentrated in pods, lenses or layers > 10-cm thick (Monterrubio Pérez _et al._, 1992) and irregular concentrations (schlieren) up to 50-cm thick (Moreno 1999, [Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601)).